wadejong/Summer-School-Materials/Tuesday-afternoon/README.md

     MPI_Bcast
     MPI_Reduce
 ~~~
-Or eight if you include
+Or a total of eight if you include
 ~~~
     MPI_Send
     MPI_Recv
 ~~~

 ##  6. Reasoning about performance